I have seen a great Light (my testimony)

 At one point, my closest and best friend, left.
 She called out my dishonesty, my selfishness, my recklessness.
 The jig was up.
 The lie of okay-ness was crumbling.

 So I began to attend 12-step meetings.
 I hadn’t thought about or prayed to God for years.
 I felt disdain for even the word “God.”
 But I could accept a ‘Higher Power of my own understanding.’
 I began to imagine a Higher Power who was gentle and patient.
-I began to ask for help.
+I became open to help.
 I asked a woman to be my sponsor, inventoried my character defects, made some amends, felt some freedom, and began to sponsor others in recovery.
 My life got better.

 In living more rightly, it seemed like I’d found what I was looking for.
-My life had certain rules, and I had things under control, I thought.
+My life had certain rules, and I believed I had things under control.
 I started my own business, moved in with my boyfriend, traveled the world, and got years of sobriety.
 Over time, I softened towards the word “God” and even felt comfortable using it.
-But I hated when anyone mentioned church or spoke the name “Jesus.”
-The more successful I was, the more self-righteous I became.
+But I hated when anyone mentioned church or spoke the name Jesus.
+And the more successful I was, the more conceited I became.
 Old lies were covered up with new, better-sounding ones.
-I stilled found ways to hide from my pain, by trying to control whatever and whoever I could.
-My anxiety continued to grow.
-Despite all outward appearances, my mind was darker and my heart harder than ever.
+I still found ways to hide from my pain, like by trying to control whatever and whoever I could.
+I didn’t believe I actually needed God, and eventually was convinced that he wasn’t real.
+But my anxiety continued to grow.
+Despite all outward appearances, my mind was darker than ever.

 It’s darkest before the dawn

 Almost seven years into recovery, my life changed forever.
-I woke up one day and my brain seemingly broke.
+I woke up one day and my brain broke.
 I had a true mental breakdown.
 I was engaged to be married, but I began to question everything.
-Doubts about him being the ‘one’, about my sexuality, and whether I was a woman at all, overwhelmed me.
-Visions of suicide and my own death filled my mind.
-Nothing made sense to me anymore.
-Control and certainty were my greatest comforts, and they were gone.
+Doubts overwhelmed me.
+Confusing, scary thoughts and images filled my mind.
+Nothing made sense.
+Control and certainty were my greatest comforts, and they were suddenly gone.
 My body felt like it was on fire with fear.
-I tried to pray to God, but was terrified to ask for God’s will.
 Those months were the darkest time in my life.
-I was too afraid to turn to God, so I turned to a therapist, who directed me to the hospital where I was committed to a psychiatric ward.
+I thought of God again, but I was terrified to pray for his will.
+I didn’t trust it or want it.
+So I turned to a therapist.
+Soon after, I was committed to a psychiatric ward and diagnosed with OCD.

-From there, I began therapy and started on medication.
-Sitting alone in my apartment, brokenhearted by the wreckage of my life, I cried out to God.
-I turned to New Age spiritual practices to try to find peace and connect with something greater.
+After I was released, I sat alone in my new apartment and felt truly devastated at the wreckage of my life.
+I was in so much pain.
+I cried out to God on my knees.
+I turned to New Age spiritual practices to try to find peace.
 It seemed to work.
 I had euphoric experiences and spiritual visions.
 My anxiety went down.
 I dove deep into the occult.
 I softened towards the name “Jesus,” believing he was a spiritual teacher, an enlightened man.
 At the same, I developed a growing disdain for the Church.
 I believed that I was enlightened, and other people - Christians especially - were in the dark.
 I hated them and their God.
-I was full of pride.
+I was full of pride and judgement.
 Yet I called myself a “light worker” and actively called people to follow in my footsteps.

 Let there be Light

-I didn’t realize the spiritual danger I was in.
-I truly believed I was close with God.
-But I was being deceived by the god of this world, the same enemy who’d always been out to destroy me.
+I truly believed I knew God during this time.
+But I was being deceived by demonic spirits masquerading as something good.
 I was given an assignment and promised the worldly fame and wealth I’d dreamed of when I was a little girl.
-I was even offered a new name.
+I was even offered a new name in meditation.
 I was planning to fly to India to dive deeper into yoga and enlightenment.
 But God had other plans.
 Seeds scattered upon my heart when I was just a little girl fell in and began to take root.
-I saw Jesus in my meditations and felt His presence with me as I wept.
-At that time, I was searching for someone to follow, a spiritual teacher to lead me to enlightenment.
+One day, I met Jesus in my meditation and felt His presence with me as I cried.
+I was searching for someone to follow, a spiritual teacher to lead me to enlightenment.
 So I began to read the Gospel of John alone in my bedroom.
 It turns out the Teacher was searching for me.
-I had recently walked away from 12-step, and was looking for loving community.
+I walked away from 12-step too, and was looking for loving community.
 So I decided to try going to church.
 I found out that Christians had been praying for - waiting for - me.
+So many things converged all at once, in perfect timing, to bring me to my Savior.

-The Spirit convicted me of my sins.
-He showed me my own hatred and distrust for the very ones who’d been loving me - Jesus and His Church.
+The Holy Spirit showed me my sins.
+He showed me my own hatred and distrust for the very ones who’d been loving me - the true, biblical Jesus and His Church.
 He comforted me with the truth of forgiveness, of my debt fully paid for on the cross.
-The big, huge love I longed for more than anything I began to find and experience in Him, and through His people.
+The big, huge love I longed for more than anything I began to find and experience in Jesus, and through His people.
 I was looking for enlightenment, but found the Light himself instead!
 I never expected to become a Christian.

 One, true Light

 When I first realized that Jesus was the true Light, the Son of God, it felt like my eyes were opened all at once.
 I had been blind, and wrong about so many things.
 Yet over the last 4 years, I only seem to realize how blind I still am.
-Lies have been, and are being, replaced with the truth of God’s Word and it’s setting me free.
+Lies have been, and are being, replaced with the truth of God’s Word that sets me free.

 Not free from suffering.
 My life is not free from suffering.
-It might be harder than it’s ever been in some ways.
+It’s harder than it’s ever been in some ways.
+I am being baptized by fire.
 It can seem like trial after trial.
-I’m a weak Christian.
-I fail frequently, and still have much fear living in me.
+I’m a weak Christian who fails frequently and still has much fear living in me.
 I go to battle every day against a body and a world that has been programmed to distrust God, His ways, and His people.
 But I can be at peace no matter what comes.
-My confidence is not in me, or in this world, but in Him.

-God has rewritten my story - or revealed it to me, really - by revealing His Son to me.
+God has rewritten my story - or revealed it to me, really.
 My story is no longer defined by brokenness, by the failures of others, or by my own failures.
-Looking back, I can see so clearly that He never forgot me, abandoned me, or gave up on me.
+Looking back, I can see that God never forgot me, abandoned me, or gave up on me.
 When all I could see or feel was chaos, He had a plan and a purpose.
 He has disciplined me and protected me, especially from the enemy who sought to destroy me forever.
 His rescue mission for me started way before I knew or accepted Him.
-Though I fail him, He has never failed me and never will.
+Though I have failed and fail him, He has never failed me.

-I’m uncertain of many things.
-But what I do know for certain is this: There’s only one Way to fill the emptiness in our hearts, one Truth powerful enough to defeat the lies, and one Light the darkness can never overcome.
+Of many things I’m unsure.
+But what I do know is this: There’s only one Way to fill the emptiness in our hearts, one Truth powerful enough to defeat the lies that bind us, and one Light the darkness can never overcome.

 The Light is a Person.
 Big, huge Love is a Person.
-Healing is a Person, and His Name is Jesus.
+Peace is a Person, and His Name is Jesus.

 For this is how God loved the world: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
 John 3:16